 Elsewhere in the Middle East, I have brought in exclusives on other issues such as the refugee crisis and the Syrian civil war, including arranging a deal with a Libyan smuggler to take two Sudanese migrants across the Mediterranean to Italy; the first interview with the co-pilot of the hijacked EgyptAir flight MS181 on his ordeal and Aylan Kurdi’s mother revealing her family’s destination in final phone call.

 Some of my interviews include Turkey’s most prominent Kurdish politician Selahattin Demirtas, former ISIS hostage Daniel Rye on his captivity, Egyptian billionaire Naguib Sawiris about his refugee island proposal, Jerusalem Mayor Nir Barkat and Israeli opposition leader Isaac Herzog ahead of the country’s 2015 election.

 I have covered numerous global breaking news stories, and obtained opinion pieces from influential figures such as Turkish Foreign Minister Mevlut Cavusoglu, both HDP co-chairs Figen Yuksekdag and Selahattin Demirtas, PLO Secretary General Saeb Erekat and wife of jailed Saudi blogger Raif Badawi.

-I have received nominations for Digital Journalist of the Year at the Association of Online Publishers’ (AOP) Digital Publishing Awards 2016 and the 2017 MHP Young Journalist Awards: 30 To Watch.
+I have been nominated for Digital Journalist of the Year at the Association of Online Publishers’ (AOP) Digital Publishing Awards in 2016 and 2017.

 For more information contact: j.moore [at] newsweek [dot] com.